Virtual keyboard: PDA

-The four main approaches to enter text into a PDA were: virtual keyboards operated by a stylus, external USB keyboards, handwritten keyboards, and stroke recognition.
+The four main approaches to entering text into a PDA were: virtual keyboards operated by a stylus, external USB keyboards, handwritten keyboards, and stroke recognition.
 Microsoft's mobile operating system approach was to simulate a completely functional keyboard, resulting in an overloaded layout.
-Without support for multi-touch technology, PDA vitural keyboards had usability constraints.
+Without support for multi-touch technology, PDA virtual keyboards had usability constraints.

 First iPhone

 When Apple presented the iPhone in 2007, not including a physical keyboard was seen as a detriment.
 However, Apple brought the multi-touch technology into the device, overcoming the usability problems of PDAs.

 Current implementation and use

 The most common mobile operating systems, Android and iOS, give the developer community the possibility to individually develop custom virtual keyboards.